shakiblimon/Compiler/README.md

 # Compiler
 Compiler design semester final lab project documentation.

-#Lab Report
+# Lab Report

  Problem statement : Project 3

 Input/Output : input string like abcd , adcd, or name

 Important variable: Regular expression  ver 1 to 6

-Algorithms :
+Algorithms : How progrma work ??

 Str Design :: Flow chart

-proofing statement :
+Proofing statement : Why this program is best??

 Test Description:

-knowa Bugs:
+known Bugs: If i an facing any bug.

-Contribution:
+Contribution: one or more contributor if have .